Mislav Oršić: Early career in Croatia, Italy and Slovenia

 Oršić started playing for Inter Zaprešić's first team in 2009.
-In the 2012–13 Prva HNL season he was team's top goalscorer in with 12 goals.
+In the 2012–13 Prva HNL season he was the team's top goalscorer in with 12 goals.

 He moved to Spezia Calcio in the summer transfer window of 2013, and played 9 games for the club in the 2013–14 Serie B without scoring.
 The club ended up 8th in the league.
 He returned to Croatia and joined Rijeka for an unknown transfer fee, where he was subsequently loaned out to Slovenian club Celje from August to December of the 2014–15 season where he played 13 games and scored 2 goals, and then to South Korean club Jeonnam Dragons from February 2015 to January 2016 where he impressed with 9 goals from 33 games.